saezlab/ShinyFUNKI/README.md

 1. Run FUNKI directly from GitHub

-In an R session, run the line below to download and launch FUNKI:
+In an R session, run the line below to launch FUNKI:

 ```shiny::runGitHub(repo = "ShinyFUNKI", username = "saezlab", subdir = "FUNKI")```